Services key to telecom stocks future -study

-Wireless telecom operators can more than double cash returns and boost their share prices by focussing on offering smarter services, using their often untapped data and assets, an industry study showed on Thursday.
+Nov 10 Wireless telecom operators can more than double cash returns and boost their share prices by focusing on offering smarter services, using their often untapped data and assets, an industry study showed on Thursday.

 Operators can on average more than double cash returns to 13.3 percent from their current utility stocks-like level of 5.8 percent, showed a study of products, services and financials of some 30 operators around the globe.

-Research firm STL conducted the study, which was commissioned by communications equipment firm Tellabs.
+Research firm STL conducted the study, which was commissioned by communications equipment firm Tellabs TLAB.O.

 The study said operators would need to start by making their networks smarter -- including offloading some of the fast-growing traffic and sharing network equipment between operators.